GeordyJ/tmp-edit.nvim/README.md

 This plugin is in active development and may not work as intended, do not use it for critical files.

-This plugin may intefere with some LSPs like Ruff
+This plugin may interfere with some LSPs, it tries to avoid this by restarting the LSPs.
+There is still some issues for LSPs when the original file is from sshfs, but it appears to work if the original file is in the local machine.
+If LSP integration is import see GeordyJ/tmp-edit (bash script) which works for single file editing.

 This plugin simply copys the written file back to the orignal file, if there are changes in the orignal file while in tmp-edit, the changes **WILL** be overwritten.